-- 8.1 It is recommended that the Committee indicate that it is minded to grant planning permission in principle subject to: - (a) the satisfactory completion of an agreement within the terms of Section 75 of the Town and Country Planning (Scotland) Act 1997 in respect of the payment of a financial contributions towards: - (i) the upgrade of the A80 / M80 slip road junctions onto A803 Kilsyth Road, calculated at the rate of £,800 per unit; - (ii) the provision and upgrade of educational facilities at Bankier Primary School and Denny High School, calculated at the rate of £3150 per unit; - (iii) the provision upgrade and maintenance of recreational facilities at Anderson Park, Longcroft, and Hollandbush Park, Banknock, at the rate of £750 per unit;

-- (b) and thereafter on the conclusion of the foregoing matters, remit to the Director of Development Services to grant planning permission subject to the following conditions: - (1) This permission is granted under the provisions of paragraph 10(1) of the Town and Country Planning (Development Management Procedure) (Scotland) Order 2009 on an application for planning permission in principle, and the further approval of the Council or of the Scottish Ministers on appeal shall be required in respect of the undermentioned matters hereby specified before any development is commenced: - (a) the siting, size, height, design & external appearance of the proposed development; - (b) details of the access arrangements; - (c) details of landscaping of the site. - (2) That in order to comply with Section 59 of the Town and Country Planning (Scotland) Act 1997, as amended by the Planning etc (Scotland) Act 2006, in the case of the matters specified, application for approval must be made before: - (a) the expiration of 3 years from the date of the planning permission in principle; or - (b) the expiration of 6 months from the date on which an earlier application for such approval was refused; or - (c) the expiration of 6 months from the date on which an appeal against such refusal was dismissed, whichever is the latest.
+- 8.1 It is recommended that the Committee indicate that it is minded to grant planning permission in principle subject to: - (a) the satisfactory completion of an agreement within the terms of Section 75 of the Town and Country Planning (Scotland) Act 1997 in respect of the payment of financial contributions towards: - (i) the upgrade of the A80/M80 slip road junction onto A803 Kilsyth Road, calculated at the rate of £800 per unit; - (ii) the provision and upgrade of educational facilities at Denny High School, calculated at the rate of £1,000 per unit; - (b) and thereafter on the conclusion of the foregoing matters, remit to the Director of Development Services to grant planning permission subject to the following conditions: - (1) This permission is granted under the provisions of paragraph 10(1) of the Town and Country Planning (Development Management Procedure) (Scotland) Order 2009 on an application for planning permission in principle, and the further approval of the Council or of the Scottish Ministers on appeal shall be required in respect of the undermentioned matters hereby specified before any development is commenced: - (a) the siting, size, height, design & external appearance of the proposed development; - (b) details of the access arrangements; - (c) details of landscaping of the site. - (2) That in order to comply with Section 59 of the Town and Country Planning (Scotland) Act 1997, as amended by the Planning etc (Scotland) Act 2006, in the case of the matters specified, application for approval must be made before: - (a) the expiration of 3 years from the date of the planning permission in principle; or - (b) the expiration of 6 months from the date on which an earlier application for such approval was refused; or - (c) the expiration of 6 months from the date on which an appeal against such refusal was dismissed, whichever is the latest.